manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Road Trip I/index.md

 [kb_limit: 256000]
 [ms_limit: 1000]
-[rating: 140]
+[rating: 160]
+[creation: 2023-08-14T16:00]

 Mugs and Alice are planning a road trip!
 They will be riding in the rabbit-mobile, which luckily has an infinite gas tank.
 Moreover, the rabbit-mobile has an efficiency of 1 mile per gallon.
-Their gas tank at the start has $1 \le G \le 10^9$ gallons of gas (note: even though the capacity of the gas tank is infinite, it does not start out with infinite gas!).
+Their gas tank at the start has $0 \le G \le 10^9$ gallons of gas (note: even though the capacity of the gas tank is infinite, it does not start out with infinite gas!).

 Before the commencement of their journey, the two are located at $x = 0$.
 Their target is to get to $x = D$, where $1 \le D \le 10^9$.
 However, the gas they have may not be enough!
-To help them, there are $1 \le N \le 10^3$ gas stations along the way.
+To help them, there are $1 \le N \le 2.5 \cdot 10^3$ gas stations along the way.
 The $i$th gas station is located at $1 \le x_i \le 10^9$ and sells one gallon of gas for $1 \le c_i \le 10^6$ dollars.

 Mugs and Alice can use the gas they have to travel to the first gas station, where they can potentially buy as many gallons of gas they need to help them reach the second gas station and so on (note: at a gas station, they may also choose not to buy any gas at all, or they may choose to buy so much it lasts them more than one gas station).